KJH-x/Overlays/README.md

 pip install -r requirements.txt
 ```

+## On start up
+double click and the program will read your clipboard

 ## while focus is on the widget
 | Action | Alternative | command |
 | :---: | :---: | :---: |